When are permutation invariants Cohen-Macaulay?: The Algorithm

-In Section~\ref{existence} we gave a proof of the existence of a universal set of secondaries when $\OK$ is a PID.
-In this section we give an algorithm exploiting the theory of Smith Normal Forms to construct a set of universal secondaries when $\OK$ is a PID.
-Combined with Remark~\ref{evaluation}, we obtain an algorithm which exactly determines all primes for which $\FF_p[V]^G$ is Cohen-Macaulay when working over a UFD.\\
+In Section~\ref{existence} we gave a proof of the existence of a universal set of secondaries.
+In this section we give an algorithm to construct a set of universal secondaries for permutation representations.
+Combined with Remark~\ref{evaluation}, we obtain an algorithm which exactly determines all primes for which $\FF_p[V]^G$ is Cohen-Macaulay.
+Our algorithm uses linear algebra calculations over the integers.
+In this section, we return to considering $G$ as a permutation group with $G \leq \Sigma \leq S_n$ for a Young subgroup $\Sigma$.

-For a (possibly non-square) matrix $A$ with entries in $\OK$ we write $\mu(A)$ denote the product of the elementary divisors of $A$, i.e., $\mu(A)$ is the gcd of all maximal minors of $A$.

-Pick a point $z \in V$ with entries from $\OK$ and whose ${\Sn}$ orbit has size $|{\Sn}|=n!$, i.e., choose $z$ defined over $\OK$ and not lying in any of the reflecting hyperplanes.
-By Remark~\ref{evaluation}, the value of $\frac{\det M(\bth)\rvert_z}{\Delta(G)(z)}$ (up to associates) is independent of the choice of such $z$.
-Furthermore, having fixed $z$ the value of the denominator $\Delta(G)(z)$ is also fixed.
-It remains to choose secondaries which minimize the value of the numerator.
-The algorithm proceeds by selecting secondaries $\theta_i$ iteratively in a manner which minimizes this numerator.
-Write $w_i = \gamma_i^{-1} \cdot z$ for $i=1,2,\dots,\ell$.
-We will iteratively choose optimal homogeneous secondary invariants $\theta_k \in \OK[V]^G$ such that $\deg(\theta_j) \leq \deg(\theta_{j+1})$.
-By optimal here, we mean that using these $\theta_k$ will yield a submatrix $A$ of $M$ such that $\mu(A)$ is the minimum possible (with respect to division) among all choices of secondary invariants.